nilseuropa/dosmnt/linux/README.md

 `dosmnt_host` is a small FUSE filesystem that speaks the same serial protocol as the DOS resident server.
 Once connected it presents the remote FAT tree as a mount point on the Linux machine, allowing you to read from and write to the DOS volume over a single serial cable.
+Common POSIX operations—`mkdir`, `rmdir`, `unlink`, `truncate`, and plain file reads/writes—are forwarded over the link.

 ## Dependencies